 LOGIC BEHIND KEY DETECTION OF KEYPAD 4×3

-First let understand logic to detect key and print numbers of First row, as now we have three columns and one row.
+First let us understand the logic to detect the key and print numbers of the First row, as now we have three columns and one row.
 So there are three possibilities

 - Column 1 key pressed